 It is possible that, after this self-reflection, you realize that there are multiple tasks that you enjoy.
 There may not be a way for all of these to be represented in one position.
 This is very common!
 If this is the case for you, consider volunteer or part-time options that could contribute to a sense of fulfillment in your work.
 For example, if you are someone who enjoys spending time caring for animals, but that is not a part of the traditional 9 to 5 job that you also enjoy, consider a volunteer position at the local animal shelter to fulfill that interest.

-Alternatively, you may decide that two positions offering different experiences that you are interested in would be the best way to facilitate career and job satisfaction.
+Alternatively, you may decide that two positions offering different experiences would be the best solution.
 In this case you might pursue part-time work in two positions.
 There are many ways to adjust or add to your current role to increase satisfaction, but it does take some creativity.
 Sometimes it takes redefining how we think about jobs and the world of work.

-In summary, you are likely to spend upwards of 80,000 hours working over the course of your life and you deserve to spend that time doing something that makes you feel satisfied and happy!
-Of course, you may not feel that way every second of every day, but as a general trend, it is important to enjoy what you do during those 76,000+ hours.
-If you think you could use some guidance in finding career or job satisfaction, please feel free to give me a call to set up an appointment.
+You are likely to spend upwards of 80,000 hours working over the course of your life.
+Spend that time doing something that makes you feel satisfied and happy!
+Of course, you may not feel that way every second of every day.
+But as a general trend, it is important to enjoy what you do during those 76,000+ hours.
+If you think you could use some guidance in finding career or job satisfaction, click below to set up an appointment.

 Wishing you career happiness!